getify/You-Dont-Know-JS/scope-closures/ch6.md

 }
 ```

-It's tempting to structure code this way for performance reasons, since the `typeof Array.isArray` check is only performed once, as opposed to defining just one `isArray(..)` and putting the `if` statement inside it -- the check would then run unnecessarily on every call.
+It's tempting to structure code this way for performance reasons, since the `typeof Array.isArray` check is only performed once, as opposed to defining just one `isArray(..)` and putting the `if` statement inside it—the check would then run unnecessarily on every call.

 | WARNING: |
 | :--- |